Blair2004/GoSocket/docs/PING_ERROR_INVESTIGATION.md

 ## Testing

 To verify the fix:
-1. Start the server: `./bin/socket-server --port 8085 --token test-jwt-secret`
+1. Start the server: `./bin/socket-server --port 8085 --jwt-secret test-jwt-secret`
 2. Connect multiple clients and disconnect them abruptly
 3. Monitor logs for "Failed to send ping" errors
 4. Errors should now be rare and only occur for genuine network issues